awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-secindex.md

 Note that the `Subject` attribute serves a dual role\.
 It is the primary key's sort key and the partition key of the GSI named *SubjectLastPostedDateIndex*\.

-### `MessageThread` class used in the [DynamoDB Developer Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html)<a name="ddb-en-client-use-secindex-class"></a>
+### `MessageThread` class<a name="ddb-en-client-use-secindex-class"></a>

-The `MessageThread` class is suitable to use as a data class for the [example `Thread` table in the DynamoDB Developer Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html#SampleData.CreateTablesSteps.Thread)\.
+The `MessageThread` class is suitable to use as a data class for the [example Thread table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html#SampleData.CreateTablesSteps.Thread) in the *Amazon DynamoDB Developer Guide*\.

 #### Imports<a name="ddb-en-client-use-secindex-classimports"></a>